filecoin-project/filecoin-docs/content/en/developers/smart-contracts/about/blueprints/index.md

 - After all repayments are completed, the owner should propose changing the beneficiary to itself and the beneficiary should approve it

 ![A diagram showing the lending pool flow.](lending-pool-flow.png)

+_Special thanks to the contribution and discussion of ideas from Glif and FVM community, together with Filecoin core developers._